tckmn/ostrich-lang/README.md

 ## The Instructions

-A list of instructions and what they do can be found in the `instructions.md` file.
+A list of instructions and what they do can be found in the `doc` directory.

 ## Name